amejiarosario/amejiarosario.github.io/source/_posts/2014-09-28-angularjs-tutorial-for-beginners-with-nodejs-expressjs-and-mongodb.md

 The first concept you need to know about AngularJS is what are directives.

-**Directives**  are extensions of HTML markups in form of attributes, element names, CSS class and or even HTML comments.
-When the AngularJS framework is loaded everything inside `ng-app` it’s compiled by Angular and the directives are bound to data, events and DOM transformations.
+**Directives** are extensions of HTML markups.
+They could take the form of attributes, element names, CSS class and or even HTML comments.
+When the AngularJS framework is loaded, everything inside `ng-app` it’s compiled.
+The directives are bound to data, events, and DOM transformations.

+Notice in the following example that there are two directives: ng-app and ng-model.

 Notice in the following example that there are two directives: `ng-app` and `ng-model`.